bgrant14/ce-lesson-and-asst-007-logic-gates/README.md

 ## Section 4: Combinational Logic

-1. In this experiment, basic gates were built out of universal gates.
-The microbit code from the previous section was modified to read from a second input pin and display the result on one of the built in LEDs.
-The gates were each constructed side by side with their logical equivalent.
+1. In this experiment, various basic gates were built out of universal gates or gate sets.
+The microbit code from the previous section was modified to read from a second input pin connected to an equivalent gate and display the result on the built-in LED directly to the right of the output from the original gate.
+One the breadboard, each basic gate was constructed on the right and its logical equivalent was constructed to the left.
+The output on the microbit confirmed that each set of circuits produced equivalent output.

+   For my NAND gate XOR design, I required 5 NAND gates.
+Unfortunately when I plugged in my second 7400 NAND chip for the final gate, I was receiving a constant high signal from the output.
+Upon checking the intermediate outputs I determined that the second chip was the source of the problem.
+To simulate another NAND gate I used a 7408 AND followed by a 7404 inverter and I verified that the output was correct.

    | Output   | Gate     | Boolean Expression |
    |:--------:|:--------:|:--------:|